keptn/lifecycle-toolkit/docs/content/en/docs/architecture/components/scheduler/_index.md

 the Keptn Scheduler will not be able to schedule it, even if the `pre-deployment` checks have finished successfully.

-The Keptn Scheduler processes the following information from the WorkloadInstance CRD:
+The Keptn Scheduler processes the following information from the WorkloadVersion CRD:

 - The name of the pre-deployment checks that need to be performed.
 - The status of the pre-deployment checks.